 It has been too often the case that instructional designers choose to use rich media components in instruction without regard to their actual impact on learning outcomes.
-This research by Moreno, Mayer, Kalyuga, and Sweller as well as other cognitive load researchers makes the case for the necessity of Instructional Designer to be aware of and to aptly apply, theories that have been developed in the area of cognitive load as it relates to rich media inclusion into instructional methods.
+This research by Clark, Kalyuga, Mayer, Moreno, Paivio, and Sweller as well as other cognitive load researchers makes the case for the necessity of Instructional Designers to be aware of and to aptly apply, theories that have been developed in the area of cognitive load as it relates to rich media inclusion into instructional methods.
 Morena and Mayer have introduced theories on modality, and spatial and temporal congruity, Kalyuga and Sweller's study brought an awareness of the need for prior analysis of learners' knowledge levels to prevent the expert reversal effect, and that adaptation of learning methods can be applied to achieve successful learning outcomes.
-Now more than ever, it is important that ID specialists study research of this nature to become better informed and more proficient instructional designers
+Now more than ever, it is extremely important that ID specialists study research of this nature to become better informed and more proficient instructional designers, for the sake of the learners to which they affect.